-Note that for the voluntary position of Guild Councillor, if you are elected, you will have to attend Guild Council Meetings (typically monthly), and other regular University Boards and Committees.
+Note that for the voluntary position of Guild Councillor, if you are elected, you will have to attend Guild Council Meetings held once a month, respond to any circular resolutions outside of ordinary meetings and attend other regular University Boards and Committees.
 Here you will be required to make decisions that can be significant and binding as well as trivial and mundane.
 There are similar expectations of Representation Board members with respect to Representation Board and University Boards and Committees.

 Before the meeting you should read the documentation (the agenda).
 It is expected you will contribute intelligently to the discussion in accordance with the rules of Guild Council or Representation Board as relevant.
-Being a member of the Guild Council or Representation Board, it is expected you will also generally help out around the Guild, making yourself available to the Executive (comprised of President, Vice-Presidents, Secretary, and Chair of

-Representation Board), help out (and have fun) at Guild events, and most importantly make yourself available to the general student body you represent.
+Being a member of the Guild Council or Representation Board, it is expected you will also generally help out around the Guild, making yourself available to the Executive (comprised of President, Vice-Presidents and Secretary), help out (and have fun) at Guild events, and most importantly make yourself available to the general student body you represent.